VBS-03/Formula1-Racing-Analysis-Azure-End-To-End-Project/README.md

   6. [trans](trans)

 ### Reporting requirement:
-- Further we have created the calculated_race_results based on the **race_results** which we have generated in the presentation layer.
+- Developed the calculated_race_results table based on the race_results data generated in the presentation layer.
-- Used Window Function **"Rank"** to determine the drivers standing and constructors standing using the **race_results** output.
+- Utilized the **Rank window function** to compute driver standings and constructor standings using the race_results output.
-- Created delta tables for each of them so that it could be utlized for further analysis and report generation in Databricks and Power BI.
+- Created Delta tables for both standings, enabling further analysis and report generation in **Databricks and Power BI**.

   ** Scripts :**
   1. [Driver Standings](trans/2.driver_standings.py)